NLP · research engineering · multilingual systems

 Structured NLP

 I have worked on nested named entity recognition and other problems where linguistic structure can be turned into practical modeling decisions.
+See my single-pass nested NER method (Findings of EMNLP 2025).

 Multilingual and non-standard language modeling

 I have studied transfer across language varieties and modeling in settings where standard resources are limited or language use is non-standardized.
+See my work on pixel language models for non-standardized languages (COLING 2025).

 LLM analysis and evaluation

 I have worked on autoregressive transformers, linguistic probing, and the comparison between human and model-generated text.
+See Contrasting Linguistic Patterns in Human and LLM-Generated News Text (AI Review, 2024).

 Reproducible ML experimentation

 I build experiments with Python, PyTorch, Hugging Face, Docker, and GPU-based workflows for training, evaluation, and iteration.
+Code and experiment setups on GitHub.

 Research stays